Asa Butterfield biography

 His biggest role to date was playing the title role in Martin Scorsese's Hugo (2011), based on Brian Selznick's award-winning New York Times bestseller, The Invention of Hugo Cabret.
 For his work in the movie, he received several awards, including "Best Child Actor" from the Nevada Film Critics Society and "Breakthrough Performance - Male" at the Young Hollywood Awards.

-His most recent starring role was as Jacob Portman in Tim Burton's big screen fantasy adventure Miss Peregrine's Home for Peculiar Children (2016).
-He has also completed a role in the space adventure/romance The Space Between Us (2016), starring opposite Britt Robertson.
+Asa starred as Jacob Portman in Tim Burton's big screen fantasy adventure Miss Peregrine's Home for Peculiar Children (2016) and also starred in the space adventure/romance The Space Between Us (2016) opposite Britt Robertson.
+More recently, he played a British soldier in the WWI drama Journey's End (2018), alongside Sam Claflin.

 In his spare time, Asa enjoys playing piano, reading and spending time with his cats.